2. Incense Offering Verse (Chant)

 The Eighth Mindfulness Training: True Community & Communication

 Aware that lack of communication always brings separation and suffering, we are committed to training ourselves in the practice of compassionate listening and loving speech.
-Knowing that true community is rooted in inclusiveness and in the concrete practice of harmony of views, thinking and speech, we will practice to share our understanding and experiences with members in our community in order to arrive at collective insight.
+Knowing that true community is rooted in inclusiveness and in the concrete practice of the harmony of views, thinking and speech, we will practice to share our understanding and experiences with members in our community in order to arrive at collective insight.
 We are determined to learn to listen deeply without judging or reacting, and refrain from uttering words that can create discord or cause the community to break.
 Whenever difficulties arise, we will remain in our Sangha and practice looking deeply into ourselves and others to recognize all the causes and conditions, including our own habit energies, that have brought about the difficulties.
 We will take responsibility for all the ways we may have contributed to the conflict and keep communication open.
 We will not behave as a victim but be active in finding ways to reconcile and resolve all conflicts however small.

 Bell Host: This is the Eighth Mindfulness Training of the Order of Interbeing.
 Have we made an effort to study, practice, and observe it during the past weeks?
 (B) three breaths